Summer & Cinnamon

 Plan 4–6 pieces per person to ensure satisfaction.

-If mini cupcakes are part of your display, our cupcake portion guide can help you plan the right amount per guest.
+If cupcakes are part of your display, our cupcake portion guide can help you plan the right amount per guest.

 Alcohol and Its Impact on Portions